John Denham (judge): Career in Ireland

 In 1609 he was knighted and sent to Ireland as Chief Baron of the Irish Exchequer.
 He made vigorous efforts to bring the procedures of the Irish Court into line with those of its English counterpart.
-A serious difficulty was that the other Barons were said to be old and infirm.
+A serious difficulty was that the other Barons were "old and infirm".
 In 1612 he was appointed Lord Chief Justice of the King's Bench in Ireland, and he was made also a member of the Privy Council of Ireland.
-He was a leading supporter of the policy of extending the English common law system to the whole of Ireland, and criticised the widespread use of palatine Courts by powerful nobles, which deterred subjects from by bringing their cases to the royal courts.
+He was a leading supporter of the policy of extending the English common law system to the whole of Ireland, and criticised the widespread use of palatine Courts by powerful nobles, which deterred litigants from bringing their cases to the royal courts.

+It was during his service in Ireland that Denham made his second marriage, to Ellenor, one of the daughters of Sir Garret Moore, lord baron of Mellifont.
+Hence it was in Dublin, also, that his son John was born in 1614 or 1615.
+Following their return to England in 1617, Ellenor died in chilbed at Egham in 1619.

 He was regarded by Sir Arthur Chichester, the Lord Deputy of Ireland, as a valuable ally and was sent by him to England in 1613 to defend the proceedings of the Parliament of Ireland from attacks on it by the Roman Catholic members of the House of Commons, who were still a numerous and quite influential party.
-He fully shared Chichester's hostility to the Roman Catholic faith, and his determination to strictly enforce the Penal Laws despite strong opposition from the Catholic upper and middle classes.
+He fully shared Chichester's hostility to the Roman Catholic faith, and his determination strictly to enforce the Penal Laws despite strong opposition from the Catholic upper and middle classes.
 Despite his frequent complaints of ill-health he regularly travelled on assize.
-He was also a Commissioner for the Plantation of Ulster, and after Chichester's dismissal in 1615 he was one of the Lords Justices of Ireland.
+He was also a Commissioner for the Plantation of Ulster, and after Chichester's dismissal in 1615, he was one of the Lords Justices of Ireland.